Photo credit: Paul Hayes, Caledonian-Record

 In this video, Maestro Abreu explains the importance of equitable access to high-quality music education:

-You may read the current issue of the EPIC Music newsletter here.
+You may read the latest issue of the EPIC Music newsletter here.

 EPIC Music at St. Johnsbury School 2017-18